rackerlabs/docs-developer-blog/_posts/2018-12-06-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 ### Integrate Gatling with Maven

-This section will show you how to integrate Gatling tool with Maven via plugins, which has become essential in the world of CI/CD.
+This section shows you how to integrate the Gatling tool with Maven via plugins, which has become essential in the world of CI/CD.

 #### Plugin versions and download

 To use Gatling with Maven, the plugin `gatling-maven-plugin` is required.
 Since Gatling is written in Scala, you also need another plugin `scala-maven-plugin` for it.
 Check out available versions on [Maven Central](https://search.maven.org/search?q=g:io.gatling%20AND%20a:gatling-maven-plugin&core=gav).

 #### Setup and configurations

 After creating a Maven project on your local, the setup in pom.xml file looks more or less like this:

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/pom-xml.png %}